Psychiatrist Irabu series: Anime

 Welcome to Irabu's Office (空中ブランコ, Kūchū Buranko) is a 2009 Japanese animated television series of 11 episodes based on the psychiatrist Irabu stories by Hideo Okuda, produced at Toei Animation under the series direction of Kenji Nakamura for Fuji Television's noitamina programming block.
 Though ostensibly an animated series, its visuals are more specifically a mélange of traditional animation with rotoscoped or otherwise processed live-action video and other imagery.
 Manabu Ishikawa's series composition adapts the stories to be set in Tokyo during about one week from December 17 to Christmas (corresponding with the original broadcast, which concluded on Christmas Eve) and for the chief characters of each story to appear also as supporting players in each other's narratives.

 The plot of each episode follows a common thread.
 Irabu is consulted by a patient suffering from a psychological problem or a problem for which other medical approaches have been exhausted.
 Each of the patients' heads is morphed into an animal head in some scenes after Mayumi administers the vitamin shot to them.
 Each patient somehow ties into one another; for example, the first patient meets the second and seventh patients the first episode.

 The series won the Pulcinella award for Best Television Series in the "Young Adults" (14–17 years) division at the 2010 Cartoons on the Bay international animation festival in the province of Genoa, Italy.
 The jury of that year, presided over by Gary Goldman, commended it as a "unique representation of the complex inner world of adolescents."
 Noted animation blogger Benjamin Ettinger found it to be lacking in interest in the animation itself.
 In his opinion, the extreme eclecticism of the visual design was no substitute for the finely crafted world of Nakamura and character designer and chief animation director Takashi Hashimoto's earlier Ayakashi: Samurai Horror Tales and Mononoke.
 However, the series was still highly enjoyable thanks to excellence on the part of Nakamura and the episode directors.
 The series highlighted the incorporation of real-life gravure idol Yumi Sugimoto as Mayumi as a welcome subversion of moe.

+On July 31, 2026, AnimEigo announced at Otakon they had licensed the anime series for a North American Blu-ray release with an brand new English dub in 2027.